 Register now and grab your free ultimate anatomy study guide!

-Distribution and anatomy of the median nerve.
+Anatomy, distribution and function of the median nerve.

 Hello, again.
 This is Matt from Kenhub.
 And in this tutorial, we will discuss the distribution, innervation, and anatomy of the median nerve.